 Clinton van Loggerenberg is a director in ENSafrica’s banking and finance department.
 He has more than 20 years of experience and specialises in banking, derivatives, capital markets, finance, structured finance, collective investment schemes, financial markets, exchange control and regulatory work.

 Clinton has acted for a number of local and international banks in establishing operations in South Africa, as well as bank mergers and acquisitions.

 Clinton regularly assists financial institutions with the raising of finance and the granting of loans.
 His practice experience includes advising dealers, arrangers and issuers.

 He is the author of a number of published Annexures for the International Swaps and Derivatives Association (ISDA), and was the original author of the Credit Support Documentation opinion for South Africa.
 He has acted as local counsel to ISDA, the International Capital Markets Association and the Securities Lending and Repo Committee.

 About the author

 Deborah Carmichael is a director in ENSafrica’s banking and finance department.
-She has 12 years of experience and specialises in complex regulatory matters in the banking and financial services sector, including collective investment schemes, exchange control, derivatives, securities lending and over-the-counter trading.
+She has 12 years of experience and specialises in complex regulatory matters in the banking and financial services sector.

 Deborah’s experience also includes development finance, debt restructuring, workouts and specialist borrower advisory work in debt finance transactions, including corporate and bank debt.